rindev6/instagramvideocontroller/README.md

 A small dashboard where you can control the video you watch on Instagram.

-The add-on tested on Firefox and Chrome browsers.
+The add-on tested on Firefox and Chrome-based browsers.